Studio Tips and Tricks I've Learned

 local tabs

-for _, tab in pairs(tabs:GetChildren()) do
+for _, tab in tabs:GetChildren() do

--- given that each tab and designated page name are the same..
+-- Given that each tab and designated page name are the same..

 tab.MouseButton1Down:Connect(function()

-for _, page in pairs(pages:GetChildren()) do
+for _, page in pages:GetChildren() do

--- you can do this
+-- You can do this

 if page.Name == tab.Name then